 Skip to content

-The instructions below walk through how to use the h3-cli to configure a pentest to run on a recurrning schedule.
+The instructions below walk through how to use h3-cli to configure a pentest to run automatically on a regular basis.

-If you plan to run internal pentests (which is the default), you will need to spin up a persistent agent process on the Docker Host inside your network where you plan to run NodeZero.
+If you plan to run internal pentests (which are the default), you will need to enable h3-cli to automatically deploy NodeZero on a Docker Host inside your network.

 2. Create a scheduled action to run a pentest on a recurring schedule